 A. The port may not have completely finished its configuration by the time the first character is received off of that port.
 By putting a delay (approximately 10-100 ms) after the VISA Configure Serial Port VI, you allow the serial port enough time to configure itself.
 Then, by using a VISA Flush I/O Buffer VI, you can clear any invalid data in the buffer.
 Reading after this sequence should work correctly.
 Your block diagram should appear as shown below:

 B. You may be closing the VISA Resource before the Read/Write task is complete.C.
 Your serial port and device may be configured to use different settings.
 To solve this issue, open NI Measurement & Automation Explorer (NI MAX) and select your serial port under Devices and Interfaces.
 Verify that the VISA Resource Name, Baud rate, Data bits, Parity, and Stop bits all match the settings of your device under the port settings tab.
+The easiest way to check the configuration is by tracing the received signal with an oscilloscope.

 Note: You can change these settings programmatically during run-time as seen in the example above, or in NI-MAX as in the example below.